THANK YOU FOR STOPPING BY!

 Do you take credit cards?

 Yes.
-We also accept direct deposit and checks.
+We also accept direct deposit, checks and cash.
 We are working on providing more accessible payments for our clients in the near future.